btbeal/adheRenceRX/README.md

 ## Examples

-More examples of use can be found on within each functions documentation; however, this should provide a decent overview of how the package is to be used.
+More examples of use can be found on within each functions documentation; however, this should provide a decent idea of intended package workflow.

+Take a look at our `toy_claims` data loaded with the package.
+Notice that there is a patient identifier, a fill date, and a days supply.
+Often times these can be messy.
+Ideally, you’ll have cleaned this up before you need our package.
+The very next thing to be done is to adjust these fill dates so that they are not overlapping.
+We can do that with `propagate_date()`.

 ``` r
 library(adheRenceRX)